kerathy/Statement/README.md

 #### Also, I have two other private class projects from May 2020 to June 2020, just for more job opportunities at that time.

+No matter what kind of private class I took before, I never disclosed any private class notes or private class questions to anyone before.
+So don't worry about that.
+That's your business. none of my business.

 #### Twitter Stream Processor (Spark, Python, JavaScript)<br/>
 • Built a data ingestion layer with an external Twitter API.<br/>
 • Processed Twitter hashtags using a real-time processor, Spark.<br/>